tessercat/stack-deploy/README.md

 but not mandatory,
 to configure `exim4`
 to send email via a third party SMTP service.
-If you don't change the `admin_email` and `smtp_*` vars, all admin email goes to the `mail` account at `/var/mail/mail`.

-The `admin_email` address
-should not be in the same domain as the hostname or alert emails will stay on the host.
+When configured correctly,
+services running on the host
+can send email to off-host addresses by sending mail to `localhost:25`.

 **Firewall**

-The firewall is ipset and iptables configuration and a simple HTTP API.
+The firewall is simple ipset and iptables configuration and a very simple HTTP API.

-The HTTP API lets localhost processes port knock the SSH port by adding addresses to admin whitelist ipsets, and it lets processes open and close other ports and ranges of ports by adding/deleting iptables INPUT ACCEPT rules.
+The firewall API lets localhost services:

+- Port knock the SSH port
+  by adding addresses to `admin4` and `admin6` ipsets.
+- Open/close other ports and ranges of ports by adding/deleting iptables INPUT ACCEPT rules.
-If you change any of the ipset lists in `/opt/firewall/ipset/lists` after installing the stack, restart ipset and firewall services.

-    systemctl restart ipset.service firewall.service

-**Admin whitelist**
+**Custom ipset address lists**

+The ipset service
+loads addresses into ipsets
+from files in `/opt/firewall/ipset/lists/`.

+When the `ssh_admin_only` stack var is `true`, iptables drops all traffic to the SSH port except from addresses in `admin4` and `admin6` sets.

+All traffic from addresses in `block4` and `block6` sets is dropped.

+**SSH access**

+When the `ssh_admin_only` stack var is `false` (the default), the SSH port is open to the world.
+Set it to `true`
-By default, the SSH port is open to the world, but the firewall can be configured to disallow access to the (stack-vars-configurable) SSH port from all but whitelisted IP addresses by setting the `admin_whitelist` variable to `true`.
+to block access to the SSH port to all but addresses in admin ipsets.

-If you enable the `admin_whitelist` stack var, you *must* whitelist your public IP address or you *will* lock yourself out of future connections when the ipset service runs.
+If you restrict access to the SSH port, you should place a public IP address in one of the admin address lists or you'll lock yourself out of future connections.

-Add whitelisted addresses or CIDR subnets
-(one address/subnet per line)
-to `/opt/firewall/ipset/lists/whitelist4`
-or `/opt/firewall/ipset/lists/whitelist6`.

-You should also use the firewall API to implement some sort of port knocking in case your public IP address changes.
+You might also use the firewall API to implement port knocking.
 The `firewall-app` repo
-can be used to do so for Django projects.
+does so for Django projects

-**Blacklist**

-The iptables firewall rules
-drop addresses and subnets
-in ipsets loaded from files at `/opt/firewall/ipset/lists/blacklist4` and `/opt/firewall/ipset/lists/blacklist6`.
-The `admin_whitelist` variable
-doesn't have to be enabled to do so.
+on admin login.